fkgi/diameter/roundrobin/readme.md

 - `-s`
 If this parameter is enabled, Round-Robin run as client and try to connect to specified peer node.

+- `-t`
+Duration of Diameter request timeout in second.
+Not only service message but also control message like DWR follow this duration.

 ## Format of Diameter node identity

 ```